-Joe Biden Administration Faces Scrutiny For Reportedly Covering Up Aide’s Sexual Harassment
+Joe Biden Administration Faces Scrutiny For Reportedly Covering Up Aide's Sexual Harassment

 Needless to say, the reported cover-up of Ducklo's harassment has caused a backlash.

-“To be clear, @PressSec has known her deputy sexually harassed a female reporter for 4 weeks.
-We are only finding out about it publicly today,” tweeted conservative commentator Jack Posobiec.
+"To be clear, @PressSec has known her deputy sexually harassed a female reporter for 4 weeks.
+We are only finding out about it publicly today," conservative commentator Jack Posobiec tweeted.

-“Remember, Psaki is reportedly involved in this and helped try to cover up Ducklo’s behavior,” wrote Daily Caller Senior Congressional Correspondent Henry Rodgers.
+"Remember, Psaki is reportedly involved in this and helped try to cover up Ducklo's behavior," read a tweet from Daily Caller Senior Congressional Correspondent Henry Rodgers.

-Elsewhere, journalist Benny Johnson slammed Psaki’s acknowledgment of Ducklo’s alleged apology to Palmeri.
+Elsewhere on Twitter, journalist Benny Johnson slammed Psaki's acknowledgment of Ducklo's alleged apology to Palmeri.

 Psaki revealed on Friday that Ducklo was suspended for one week without pay for his actions.
 She also claimed he will no longer work with Politico reporters upon his return to work, which some at the outlet suggested was tantamount to punishing them.

-According to The New York Post, Psaki “waffled” when she was pressed on the issue on Friday.
-The publication also noted that she dodged a question about Biden’s previous claim that he would fire staff immediately if they were found to be disrespectful to others.
+According to the New York Post, Psaki "waffled" when she was pressed on the issue on Friday.
+The publication also noted that she dodged a question about Biden's previous claim that he would fire staff immediately if they were found to be disrespectful to others.

 "If you're ever working with me, and I hear you treat another colleague with disrespect, talk down to someone, I promise you I will fire you on the spot," he said on Inauguration Day.